-4) Individual Waiver & Attestation - To Come
+5) Individual Waiver & Attestation - Available through Trackie

-5) Club Waiver & Attestation - To Come
+6) Club Waiver & Attestation - Available through Trackie

 *The corresponding Trackie links will be made available for all members in the next few days (estimated Monday, June 8th).
 Until then, no group activity or training will be sanctioned, nor endorsed by Athletics Ontario.
 Only after all coaches, athletes, or involved parties have completed the required acknowledgements will it be acceptable to return to formal training and practices following the Back on Track guidelines.*

 Resources for YOUTH:

 - Canada's Sport for Life Resource page: Provides many different resources for youth and parents alike on physical literacy and activities.

 - World Athletics: 'Athletics @ Home' provides kids with many different resources to have fun while at home!

 Athletics @ Home Create Your Own Spikes: https://www.worldathletics.org/news/series/make-own-spikes-colour-in-craft-art